Tech-at-DU/React-Redux-passwords-Tutorial/P08-Implement-React-Redux/content.md

 const [name, setName] = useState('')
 ```

 Add a new input field to show and edit this value.
-This should go above the password input in the render method.
+This should go above the password input in the

+method.

 ```JavaScript
 <input